rufusmbrown/rufusmbrown.github.io/docs/posts/PE-Structure-and-File-Mapping.md

 **FIN**
 ---
 If you read this post, thanks for sticking around.
 I am not an expert in PE file structures or reverse engineering; if I completely butchered something feel free to let me know.
-Hope this is helpful...thanks!
+Hope this is helpful for those learning new concepts or dealing with misaligned PE files from memory...thanks!